sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_6_Photoresistor.rst

 .. code-block:: arduino

-    const int NbrLEDs = 8;//8 leds
+    const int NbrLEDs = 8;  // 8 leds

-    const int ledPins[] = {5, 6, 7, 8, 9, 10, 11, 12};//8 leds attach to pin
+    const int ledPins[] = {5, 6, 7, 8, 9, 10, 11, 12}; // 8 leds attach to pin 5-12 respectively
-    5-12 respectively

-    const int photocellPin = A0; //photoresistor attach to A0
+    const int photocellPin = A0; // photoresistor attach to A0

     int sensorValue = 0; // value read from the sensor